fergusding/iOS-Custom-AlertView/README.md

 1. Download the FDAlertView.h and FDAlertView.m source and add to your project.
 2. Import FDAlertView.h file.
-3. You can use it no in your project.
+3. You can use it now in your project.

 # Usage